rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

     View over Sarajevo

-In the evening we had again lots of fun, this time visiting a sisha bar / hookah lounge where there was some live music.
-In the mean time I found out, that the hackerspace which is mentioned in the HackerspaceWiki probably doesn't exist.
+In the evening we had again lots of fun, this time visiting a shisha bar / hookah lounge where there was some live music.
+In the mean time I found out, that the hackerspace which is mentioned on the HackerspaceWiki probably doesn't exist.
 So during the evening I talked with czesiek and his friends about founding one in Sarajevo.

-The next day I slept in and then met with czesiek for lunch and then proceeded to visit his workplace in Sarajevo.
+The next day I slept in, met with czesiek for lunch and then proceeded to visit his workplace in Sarajevo.
 He works for the `Organized Crime and Corruption Reporting Project`_ (OCCRP), which does a great job supporting investigative journalism all over the world.